The Disingenuous 2nd Amendment ‘Debate’

 Perhaps no scam on Earth has been so purposely lethal despite the volumes of contrary, and painful, evidence as the 2nd Amendment Scam in the United States.
 Unlike any developed country in history, the United States has entertained a veritable war zone on its streets for decades.
 Defenders of the status quo — yes, there are far too many people who have found ways to morally twist themselves into essentially defending hundreds of mass shootings, many of which kill young children — use tortured arguments about the 2nd Amendment to make their case.

 That statement prefaced an article about scam organizations and individuals, not the 2nd Amendment itself.
 Surprisingly, it received no feedback on it.
 Nevertheless, despite putting that out there more than six months ago, the persistent carnage on the streets of America continues to prove it true.
 With several more bloodbaths to account just since the drafting of this article, it is high time to address it.
-The most recent mass shootings themselves have claimed more than 60 victims with at least 18 dead; thousands more names adorn their own tombstones from previous events over the last year alone.

 The Meaning of the Second Amendment